-You can then use the outline/design as a template for all future documents to maintain the consistency of communication and make small improvements along the way.
+You can then use the outline/design as a template for all future documents to maintain the consistency of communication and make minor improvements along the way.

-If you're looking for a more detailed process of how to write technical writing documentation, then check out our Technical Writing Certification Course.
+If you’re looking for a more detailed process of writing technical writing documentation, check out our Technical Writing Certification Course.

 4. Gather the Required Information